THE HOLY SPIRIT

 A. 1 Cor 12:1-11

 In 1 Cor 12:4-11, Paul explains the nature and purpose of spiritual gifts, and gives a list of some of these.
 He is perhaps responding to the Corinthians’ request for such a clarification.
 (Why they would need clarification is not clear.)
 Paul explains that there is a diversity of gifts (charismata), but only one Spirit, a diversity of ministries, but one Lord and a diversity of operations but one and the same God is at work (12:4-6).
-Paul’s purpose is to stress the unity that exists amidst the diversity of spiritual activities.
-He also points out the manifestation of the Spirit in each person is for the benefit of all, the common good (12:7).
+His purpose is to stress the unity that exists amidst the diversity of spiritual activities.
+Paul also points out the manifestation of the Spirit in each person is for the benefit of all, the common good (12:7).
 There is also an Trinitarian formula in 1 Cor 12:4-6 insofar as Paul implicitly identifies the Spirit (pneuma), the Lord (Jesus) (ho kurios) and God (ho theos).

 Paul then provides a partial list of spiritual gifts (charismata), the ways in which the Spirit is operative in believers.
 He does not define these gifts, so that we must determine their nature simply from the names that he gives to them.
 In some cases this is simple, but in others it proves to be more difficult.